jmcanal/BECR/README.md

 Contains external libraries, dictionaries and keyword lists used in the different phases of the project.
 The library also contains pickle files from Seeds in the training phase.
 The `test_seeds.pkl` file is used as the "model" in the test phase of BECR.

-The TweeboParser dependency parser is not included in this package because of the large size of its model and parser files.
+The TweeboParser dependency parser and the GloVe Twitter embedings are not included in this package because of their large file sizes.
+See http://www.cs.cmu.edu/~ark/TweetNLP/ for the TweeboParser and https://nlp.stanford.edu/projects/glove/ for GloVe Twitter embeddings.

 ## Directory: outputs